SleepyLili/adaptive-game-assistant/README.md

 - `level_requirements.yml`
 - `tools.yml`

-All of the files should be in YAML.
-There are sample config files present in the `resources/` folder already.
+There are sample config files present in the `resources/` folder.
 (These are the files I created for the game I used in my thesis.)
 #### levels.yml
 `levels.yml` tells the Game object what possible levels are in the game, what Ansible tags